rundeck/docs/docs/manual/node-steps/kubernetes-debug-plugins.md

 To see property syntax for configuring properties at the Project or System level, navigate to **System Menu** (gear icon in the upper-right) -> **Plugins** -> **Installed Plugins**.
 Locate the specific plugin and click on the **i** icon.
 All of the plugin properties will be listed.

+## Kubernetes / Debug / Ephemeral Container

+This plugin adds an ephemeral container to a pod to help with troubleshooting other containers in the pod.